jjac111/donto/docs/prd/donto-mvp-prd.md

 - Desktop-first UX; mobile web should be usable but not optimized.
 - No appointment reminders in MVP.
 - No patient file uploads in MVP.
-- No graphical odontogram UI in MVP (tooth-level data captured via forms).
+- Basic odontogram UI included in MVP (5-section tooth diagrams); advanced charting features are post-MVP.

 ## 14) Open questions
 - Regulatory constraints for initial markets (e.g., PHI storage location) — TBD.
 - Tooth numbering system: FDI (ISO-3950) vs Universal vs Palmer — which to adopt first?
-- Which external calendar providers to support first (Google, Microsoft 365, both)?
-- Do we need provider busy-time reads in MVP or can we defer to post-MVP iteration?
+- Email delivery service for calendar invitations (SMTP, SendGrid, etc.) - which to use for reliability?

 ## 15) Risks and mitigations
 - Scope creep from advanced dental-specific features (odontogram, imaging): strictly gate to post-MVP.
-- Scheduling complexity (availability, overlapping roles, external calendar conflicts): start with push-only; validate with early users, iterate to read busy times.
+- Scheduling complexity (availability, overlapping roles): start with basic internal calendar; validate with early users before adding advanced features.
 - Adoption risk: keep flows Spanish-first, fast, and low-friction.

 ## 16) Glossary (selected)